 Choosing a location that isn’t producing as many fish based on forecasts can lead to more water for you to explore and target fish that haven’t been as heavily pressured in recent days or weeks.
 This may mean fewer fish, navigating ice flows, and trudging through the snow but thinking outside the box is a great way to find some solitude even if you risk getting skunked every now and then.

-We all know a fair weather angler or two.
+We all know a fair-weather angler or two.
 The ones who wait until jackets aren’t required and the hatches are consistent.
 Don’t be that angler, especially in the winter.
 As a weekend warrior, my angling is typically limited to Friday through Sunday and I’ll often choose to go fly fishing on the worst weather days.
-Cold, cloudy, snow filled days have produced some of my best fish without any other anglers insight on what would otherwise be a crowded stretch of water.
+Cold, cloudy, snow-filled days have produced some of my best fish without any other angler’s insight on what would otherwise be a crowded stretch of water.
 Cold days can add extra complications like iced over guides and frozen leaders but if and when you do find some willing fish, the reward will be that much sweeter.

 Timing may be an obvious aspect to consider when planning a fishing trip but it can be even more important in the winter.
 Throughout the winter, fish are less likely to feed in the early morning as they become lethargic with plunging overnight air and water temperatures.
 Cold overnight temperatures paired with early sunsets decrease the prime fishing window to a few hours in the afternoon.

-This is information common to many which are why many rivers are typically swarmed between 11 am-3 pm throughout the winter.
+This is information common to many which is why many rivers are typically swarmed between 11 am-3 pm throughout the winter.
 Getting out early in the morning or late in the evening can still produce fish with far fewer crowds.
 Don’t be afraid to vary up your fly selection and tactics if you’re fishing at less than optimal times of the day in order to draw reaction strikes from the fish.

 Finding Your Solitude